scheids1/PUI2017_rls672/HW2_rls672/README.md

-**Goal of Assignment 1**: Write a Python script for MTA BusTime API.
+**Goal of Assignment 1**: Write a Python script for the MTA BusTime API, with the busline (ie M15) provided by the user.

 **Goal of Assignment 2**: Add in NextStop to the script & have it output to csv